ConstructionPlacements

 2. What is Stress?

-Stress is the internal resistance a material develops to an external force.
+Answer: Stress (σ) is the internal resistance per unit area developed within a material when subjected to an external force.

 3. What is Strain?